sailpoint-oss/sailpoint-cli/cmd/ui_plugins/validate_manifest.md

 - Rejection of unknown fields (strict schema)
 - CLI config schema version support
 - Presence of the required policy objects (`contentSecurityPolicies`, `permissionPolicy`, `iframeAllow`); an empty object `{}` is accepted
+- The optional `iframeSandbox` field is a JSON array decoded with the same string-slice rules as policy values

 ## What is not checked